brown-ccv/LibreChat/Update Librechat to TAG-Release.md

 4. Click the **Run workflow** dropdown and then the **Run workflow** button to start the build.

 The action will automatically find the latest tag ending in `-brown-patch`, build the Docker images, and push them to your repository's packages on `ghcr.io`.

+## Step 4: Deploy the New Image

+1. Once the build action from Step 3 is complete, navigate to the **Packages** tab in your GitHub repository and click on the **`librechat-api`** package name.
+2. Find the latest version (e.g., `v0.8.1-brown-patch`) and copy its full container image URL.
+3. Go to your BKE deployment repository.
+4. Open the `ccv-librechat/base/librechat.yaml` file and replace the existing container `image` value with the URL you just copied.
+5. Apply the changes and monitor the pod logs for any errors.
+6. If the pod starts successfully and there are no errors, the update is complete.